What Recovery Means for Big Basin and Santa Cruz Redwoods

 Once the fires are out, what happens next?
 What are the first steps that we, or the state parks staff are going to take?

 We own and manage a couple dozen redwood-forested properties in the Santa Cruz Mountains, totaling over 11,000 acres, including many adjacent to state parks impacted by wildfire, such as Big Basin.
 When the roads were safe from downed powerlines, hazard trees, and collapsed culverts and bridges, we began to assess the damage.
-In December, we began funding critical access and safety improvements at Big Basin.

 We began by assessing ecological damage and infrastructure impacts property-by-property.
 It is likely that we will face some serious landslide threats once the rainy season starts, so we have been proactive to do as much prevention and mitigation prior to the rainy season as possible.
 We are making progress although contractors are in enormous demand.